endmon/Bachelor_prototyping/simple_personalize_cloudflare/README.md

 This project is a simple personalize case for a Cloudflare workers.
 It will check if a cookie is existing, if not it will return a Set-Cookie header in the response for set the cookie.
 The body of the response is a string with a message depending on whether the cookie is present or not.

+## Demo

+You will find this Worker live on [miguel-gouveia.me/cookie](http://miguel-gouveia.me/cookie)

 ## Batteries Included

 * [`wasm-bindgen`](https://github.com/rustwasm/wasm-bindgen) for communicating